microsoft/flutter-dualscreen/README.md

 [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+## Special thanks

+This package was previously owned by [Built to Roam](https://pub.dev/publishers/builttoroam.com/) and it initially offered a way to know if your app is running on a dual screen device and if it is spanned across both screens or not.
+We would like to thank [Nick Randolph](https://github.com/nickrandolph), [Michale Bui](https://github.com/MaikuB) and [Brett Lim](https://github.com/Brett09) for transferring ownership of `dual_screen` to Microsoft.